LeimLarissa/Baltic-German-Intelligentsia/T1_detailled_explanation.md

 ### Very Special Space Error (VSpecSpace)
 This type of error I only noticed while cleaning the other two types.
 Under this type falls everything that does have "letter-space" pairs within a line, but it is not the whole line and it doesn't necessarily occur at the beginning.
-To identify the other two types I was looking for a "letter-space"-pair (regex: \S\s) at the beinning of any line.
+To identify the other two types I was looking for a "letter-space"-pair (regex: \S\s\S\s) at the beinning of any line.
 This does not detect all instances of the thrid error type, which is why it is currently not included in any of my statistics on these errors.
 Right now I don't know yet how I could effectively isolate these instances and remove only the spaces that are too much within a line.
 Removing all spaces from a line such error occurs in (or applying the less ideal technique from above) would in many cases make the rest of the line less readable then the original.